-1) To manage for a sustainable muskellunge population that provides for a premiere Objectives trophy muskie fishery in Northeastern Ontario.
-2) To minimize the risks to the muskie population from invasive species and fish disease (VHS).
-3) To use muskie as a model species for the effectiveness of conservation advocacy and to promote proper muskie identification, proper use of baitfish and proper catch and release techniques.
+Objectives To manage for a sustainable muskellunge population that provides for a premiere trophy muskie fishery in Northeastern Ontario.
+To minimize the risks to the muskie population from invasive species and fish disease (VHS).
+To use muskie as a model species for the effectiveness of conservation advocacy and to promote proper muskie identification, proper use of baitfish and proper catch and release techniques.
 Identify and establish (1-3) partners to support the muskie fishery's objectives.
-Biological Indicators Indicators 1a) Population Metrics: Size Structure Number of age classes.
-Age at full recruitment (to ice-out trap netting gear) Maximum age Lake Nipissing Ranking in Muskies Canada angler diary program for NER 1b) Catch Metrics: CUE, Creel Ecosystem Indicators 2) VHS Status Socio-economic, Educational and Partnership Indicators 3) Number of outreach efforts, products distributed 4) Number of partnerships Biological Metrics Benchmarks 1a) Population Metrics (current status) ~12.5 % of the sample >127cm TL, L infinity = 128cm 13 age classes represented in catch Age at full recruitment = 10 ➤ Maximum age = 16 Maintain adult mortality below 50% Lake Nipissing 2012 Ranking in Muskies Canada angler diary program for NER 1b) Catch Metrics (Creel) ➤ 2012 CUE, Creel, increased catch rate of trophy fish (>50 inches) Ecosystem Metrics 2) 2012 VHS Negative Socio-economic, Educational and Partnership Metrics 3) 2013 (0 contact to date with this regard) 4) 2013 (0 contact to date with this regard) Biological Metrics Targets 1a) Population Metrics > 10% of the sample >127cm TL, L infinity >=128cm > 13 age classes in sample Age at full recruitment = 10 Maximum age = 16 Top three in lake for muskie in NER in Muskies Canada angler diary program
+Indicators Biological Indicators 1a) Population Metrics: Size Structure Number of age classes, Age at full recruitment (to ice-out trap netting gear) Maximum age Lake Nipissing Ranking in Muskies Canada angler diary program for NER 1b) Catch Metrics: CUE, Creel Ecosystem Indicators 2) VHS Status Socio-economic, Educational and Partnership Indicators 3) Number of outreach efforts, products distributed 4) Number of partnerships Benchmarks (current status) Biological Metrics 1a) Population Metrics ~ ~12.5 % of the sample >127cm TL, L infinity = 128cm ~ 13 age classes represented in catch ~ Age at full recruitment = 10 Maximum age = 16 Maintain adult mortality below 50% Lake Nipissing 2012 Ranking in Muskies Canada angler diary program for NER 1b) Catch Metrics (Creel) ~ 2012 CUE, Creel, increased catch rate of trophy fish (>50 inches) Ecosystem Metrics 2) 2012 VHS Negative Socio-economic, Educational and Partnership Metrics 3) 2013 (0 contact to date with this regard) 4) 2013 (0 contact to date with this regard) Targets Biological Metrics 1a) Population Metrics > >10% of the sample >127cm TL, L infinity >=128cm > 13 age classes in sample > Age at full recruitment = 10 > Maximum age = 16 > Top three in lake for muskie in NER in Muskies Canada angler diary program

-Fisheries Management Plan for Lake Nipissing 1b) Catch Metrics CUE, Creel - increased targeted effort and catch rate of trophy-sized fish (>50 inches) Ecosystem Metrics Remain VHS Negative Socio-economic, Educational and Partnership Metrics 2) 2013 number of outreach efforts (5) 4) 2013 number of partnerships (3) Dates Biological Metrics 1) Annually, every 2 years Ecosystem Metrics 2) Annually for duration of plan Socio-economic, Educational and Partnership Metrics 3) January 1, 2015, release factsheet or promotional paraphernalia to support objective 4) January 1, 2015, summer opener event/initiative with partners Management Actions Biological a) Ice Out Trap-Netting every 2 years b) Continuation of annual Creel surveys (open water and winter) c) Continuation of annual FWIN Ecosystem a) Complete annual VHS testing on lake b) Completion of muskie habitat inventory and assessment on lake Socio-economic, Educational and Partnership a) To promote the significant quality of the muskie population in Lake Nipissing as an exciting alternative angling quarry. b) To identify and establish (1-3) partners to support the muskie fishery's objectives c) To increase angler awareness on proper handling and successful catch and release techniques as it relates specifically to muskie d) To work with district partnership specialist to identify strategically positioned groups to engage public e) Increase angler awareness and participation on the proper use and disposal of baitfish to maintain VHS free status on lake, and reduce point sources for VHS f) To work with partner groups to disseminate the "Know the Difference" information products and use muskie as a model species for the effectiveness of conservation advocacy g) Identify initiatives for strategic partners that will help achieve fisher objectives (1-3) Monitoring Strategies 1) Annual Creel Surveys 2) Biannual Ice Out Trap Netting Survey 3) Completion of muskie habitat inventory and assessment on lake 4) Annual VHS testing
+1b) Catch Metrics CUE, Creel - increased targeted effort and catch rate of trophy-sized fish (&gt;50 inches) Ecosystem Metrics Remain VHS Negative Socio-economic, Educational and Partnership Metrics 3) 2013 number of outreach efforts (5) 4) 2013 number of partnerships (3) Dates Biological Metrics 1) Annually, every 2 years Ecosystem Metrics 2) Annually for duration of plan Socio-economic, Educational and Partnership Metrics 3) January 1, 2015, release factsheet or promotional paraphernalia to support objective 4) January 1, 2015, summer opener event/initiative with partners Management Actions Biological a) Ice Out Trap-Netting every 2 years b) Continuation of annual Creel surveys (open water and winter) c) Continuation of annual FWIN Ecosystem a) Complete annual VHS testing on lake a) Complete annual VHS testing on lake b) Completion of muskie habitat inventory and assessment on lake Socio-economic, Educational and Partnership a) To promote the significant quality of the muskie population in Lake Nipissing as an exciting alternative angling quarry. b) To identify and establish (1-3) partners to support the muskie fishery's objectives c) To increase angler awareness on proper handling and successful catch and release techniques as it relates specifically to muskie d) To work with district partnership specialist to identify strategically positioned groups to engage public e) Increase angler awareness and participation on the proper use and disposal of baitfish to maintain VHS free status on lake, and reduce point sources for VHS f) To work with partner groups to disseminate the "Know the Difference" information products and use muskie as a model species for the effectiveness of conservation advocacy Monitoring Strategies a) Annual Creel Surveys 2) Biannual Ice Out Trap Netting Survey 3) Completion of muskie habitat inventory and assessment on lake 4) Annual VHS testing